 |

-Club Secretaries then exchange their Squad Lists with each other via WhatsApp when confirming the fixture so that their opponents can check for unregistered players before the kick-off or even during the game and then stop them from playing (or claim the match afterwards).
+Club Secretaries/Team Managers are then allowed to view their opponents Squad Lists on their arrival at the ground so that they can check for unregistered players before the kick-off and stop them from playing (or claim the match afterwards).
+This is optional though and most teams do not bother.
 Club Secretaries/Managers also have to give their starting line-ups, substitutes names and shirt numbers to both the Referee and the opposing Secretary/Manager via WhatsApp 15 minutes before the Kick-Off, and they also have to list their line-ups, goalscorers and Referee’s mark from the match on the Full-Time system by the following evening, otherwise they are heavily fined.
 Players can therefore get on with their pre-match warm-ups instead of having to sign anything and it is a much better system than was used when we first joined the League. |

 0 |

-For Season 2024-2025, we will be charging all registered players a £25.00 ‘Signing-On Fee’ which has to be paid before they play in a match for us this season.
-That includes playing in Pre-Season Friendlies.
-Players will then pay £5.00 per match whether they play a full 90 minutes or are substituted/come on as a substitute.
+For Season 2025-2026, we will once again be charging all registered players a £25.00 ‘Signing-On Fee’ which has to be paid before they play in a competitive match for us this season.
+This deadline may also include playing in Pre-Season Friendlies depending on when they are arranged and how soon we need the money to pay our pitch and affiliation fees.
+Players will then continue to pay £5.00 per match whether they play a full 90 minutes or are substituted/come on as a substitute.
 Players who play for less than 15 minutes in a match will not be charged for that particular match.
-All signing-on fees and match subscriptions must either be paid online into the club’s Lloyds Business account at 30-98-97 / 80271263 using the player’s name as the Reference or by cash payments made to our new Assistant Treasurer Mike Jordanou at matches or training sessions.
+These are the same fees as we charged last season.
+All signing-on fees and match subscriptions must either be paid online into the club’s Lloyds Business account at 30-98-97 / 80271263 using the player’s name as the Reference or by cash payments made to our Assistant Treasurer Mike Jordanou at matches or training sessions.
 (Cash is still needed to pay most Referees).
 If a new player joins the club half-way through the season, they MUST still pay the £25.00 signing-on fee. |

 0 |